Why should I write a Will?

 How can I make my Will?

 A Will is a legal document and so, for peace of mind, we always recommend that you ask a solicitor to draw it up for you.
-You can find a list of qualified solicitors in your local area through the Law Society.
+You can use our free wills service or you can find a list of qualified solicitors in your local area through the Law Society.

 How much will it cost?